Mateusz-best-creator/C_KingKong/README.md

    - Authenticate to personalize your gaming experience.

 4. **Generate Level (Feature Not Implemented Yet):**
-   - Every time you play, a new board is created with random obstacles, ensuring an exciting experience every round.
+   - Go to infinite playing mode.
+Every time you play, a new board is created with random obstacles, ensuring an exciting experience every round.

 5. **Choose Level 2:**
    - Choose to play level 2 directly.